antrea-io/antrea/docs/multicluster/quick-start.md

 User Guide](user-guide.md#multi-cluster-gateway-configuration).

-Assuming K8s Node `node-a1` is selected for the Multi-cluster Gateway, run the following command to annotate the Node with `multicluster.antrea.io/gateway=true` (so Antrea can know it is the Gateway Node from the annotation):
+Assuming K8s Node `node-a1` is selected for the Multi-cluster Gateway, run the following command to annotate the Node with:
+`multicluster.antrea.io/gateway=true` (so Antrea can know it is the Gateway Node from the annotation):